poyebanji/cm_project/README.md

 UX/UI - website functionality and easy to use with screen appeal.

-Scrum Master - to gain confidence managing project and deliveries
+Scrum Master - to gain confidence managing projects and deliveries

 Product Management - Concept to product

-Best practise for writing codes
+Best practices for writing codes

 Quality assurance and code testing